 We currently have supply chain financing programs with financial intermediaries, which provide certain vendors the option to be paid by financial intermediaries earlier than the due date on the applicable invoice.
 When a vendor utilizes the program and receives an early payment from a financial intermediary, they take a discount on the invoice.
 We then pay the financial intermediary the face amount of the invoice on the original due date, which generally have 60 to 90 day payment terms.
 The maximum amount that we could have outstanding under the program was \$512 million at December 31, 2023.
-We do not reimburse vendors for any costs they incur for participation in the program, their participation is completely voluntary and there are no assets pledged as security or other forms of guarantees provided for the committed payment to the financial intermediaries are presented as accounts payable in our Consolidated Balance Sheets.
-Amounts due to the financial intermediaries reflected in accounts payable at December 31, 2023, were \$199 million and \$331 million, respectively.
+We do not reimburse vendors for any costs they incur for participation in the program, their participation is completely voluntary and there are no assets pledged as security or other forms of guarantees provided for the committed payment to the finance provider or intermediary.
+As a result, all amounts owed to the financial intermediaries are presented as accounts payable in our Consolidated Balance Sheets.
+Amounts due to the financial intermediaries reflected in accounts payable at December 31, 2023, and 2022, were \$199 million and \$331 million, respectively.